chinu89/risk-calculator/README.md

 **Result:**
 - Protection = de-identified (0.10) → **LOW**
-- Protection = readable AND recipient = hacker or media AND nature ≥ 0.80 → **EXTREME**
+- Protection = readable AND recipient = hacker or media AND nature >= 0.80 → **EXTREME**
 - Protection = readable AND recipient = hacker or media AND nature < 0.80 → **HIGH**
+- Protection = readable AND any other unauthorized recipient AND nature >= 0.80 → **HIGH**
-- Protection = readable AND all other recipients → **MODERATE**
+- Protection = readable AND authorized recipient → **MODERATE**

 **Rationale:** These mitigations indicate data may have reached the recipient but containment was attempted through promises or legal obligation.
 Unlike Gate 1a, there is no proof of non-access — only assurance.

 **Why de-identified + assurance = LOW:** If data is de-identified, even a failed assurance causes no individual harm — the data cannot be traced back to a person.
-Radar applies this logic regardless of how bad the other inputs look.

-**Why hacker/media recipients escalate beyond MODERATE (v10 change):** Batch 7 (F3, F4) showed that an assurance-level mitigation is effectively meaningless when the recipient is a hacker or media outlet — they have no legal obligation to honour it.
-Radar does not treat this as a generic MODERATE.
-Instead it escalates based on intent: if the incident was malicious (nature ≥ 0.80), the result is EXTREME; if it was not malicious, the result is HIGH.
-The intuition is that hacker/media recipients are structurally incapable of providing reliable containment, so the mitigation quality is irrelevant — only the threat level of the incident itself drives the severity.
+**Why hacker/media recipients escalate to EXTREME or HIGH:** An assurance-level mitigation is meaningless when the recipient is a hacker or media outlet — they have no legal obligation to honour it.
+Radar escalates based on intent: malicious (>=0.80) → EXTREME; not malicious → HIGH.
+Discovered batch 7 (F3, F4).

+**Why other unauthorized recipients also escalate to HIGH when malicious:** Batch 8 (V1, V3) showed that non-hacker/media unauthorized recipients — a partner and an unauthorized business associate — also return HIGH when intent is malicious and data is readable.
+Any unauthorized recipient receiving readable data via an assurance-only mitigation with malicious intent cannot reliably contain the data.
+Hacker/media remain the EXTREME sub-case; all other unauthorized malicious cases are HIGH.

 **Key distinction:** Gate 1a = data provably never read.
 Gate 1b = data may have been read but containment was attempted.